 What to Eat:

 In the first 24 hours, eat and drink only cool or cold foods and liquid.
 Try to eat only soft foods.
 On the second day you may eat whatever you are able to.
+Comfort is your guide.

 Contact: